swissmanu/mse-thesis/content/content.md

 ).subscribe(i => console.log(i)); // Logs: 3, 5, 7, 9
 ```

-### Visualizing Observables with Marble Diagrams
+### Visualizing Observables with Marble Diagrams{.unlisted .unnumbered}

 Marble diagrams are the accepted way to visualize observables graphically.
-These diagrams help to understand the runtime behavior of an observable and its operators, thus they are extensively used in the RxJS documentation. [@fig:marble-diagram] shows a marble diagram for the observable implemented in [@lst:example-rxjs].
+These diagrams help to understand the runtime behavior of an observable and its operators, thus they are extensively used in the RxJS documentation.

+[@fig:marble-diagram] shows the marble diagram for the observable implemented in [@lst:example-rxjs].
+Please refer to [Appendix @sec:marble-diagram-syntax] for an in-depth look at the marble diagram syntax.

 ```{.include}
 content/figures/marble-diagram.tex
 ```

 ## Debugging Challenges of Reactive Programming